scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 * https://github.com/nitdroid/ofono-ril for some help on mapping ofono properties to Android RIL

 # Bugs and TODO
-* SMS send/receive - current implementation is limited when it comes to things like long messages.
-We could concatenate/split PDUs in the RIL to map on to Ofono's nice API, but we will not be able to implement a few things that raw PDUs can do.
-And duplicating the work is ugly anyway, so I think I will just patch Ofono with raw PDU APIs.
+* SMS receive - current implementation can't receive long messages
 * look at and fix flaky data call setup.
 It seems the framework doesn't ask us to set up a connection, even if the user toggles the data slider.
 	* Toggling airplane mode, or restarting com.android.phone with the slider on, may help as workarounds.
 	* Also, turning off wifi may be needed to make sure the framework has a reason to enable mobile data